internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 export default OneTimePasswordForm;
 ```

-While the current implementation provides a solid foundation, it lacks robust input validation beyond individual digit checks.
-To ensure API integrity and prevent misuse, we need to implement additional safeguards.
-For instance, we should verify that the user inputs all six digits before submission.
+While the current implementation provides a solid foundation, it lacks robust input validation, particularly regarding the completeness of the 6-digit code.
+To maintain API integrity, prevent misuse, and provide clear feedback to users, we should implement additional safeguards.
+This includes verifying that all six digits are entered before submission.

 ## Handling Overall Input Validation